 Although not all is known about the events that induce angioedema attacks in hereditary angioedema (HAE), studies show that most people with HAE either do not have enough of an important protein called C1 esterase inhibitor or it doesn't work the way it should.

-When there isn't enough C1 esterase inhibitor or it isn't working properly, a cascade of events occurs.
+When there isn't enough C1 esterase inhibitor in the blood, or it isn't working properly, a cascade of events occurs.
 Part of this cascade is increased activity of another protein, called plasma kallikrein.

 Kallikrein activity leads to excess bradykinin production, which causes the HAE attack

 Normally, C1 esterase inhibitor helps to regulate plasma kallikrein.
 When there is not enough functioning C1 esterase inhibitor, the activity of plasma kallikrein increases.
 Too much plasma kallikrein activity triggers the release of bradykinin.
 Increased bradykinin levels cause blood vessels to release fluid and results in the localized swelling and pain of an HAE attack.